 Interpretation of the chart:

-Alternatives with high Benefit to Cost ratio (nearer to 1, left on the chart) are considered stronger options then those with lower Benefit to Cost ratios (right on the chart).
+Alternatives with high Benefit to Cost ratio (nearer to 1, left on the chart) are considered stronger options than those with lower Benefit to Cost ratios (right on the chart).

 This chart shows: